kavyasri2099/EDA_IMDB_movies/README.md

 Dataset:
 The dataset was scraped from IMDb and contains information about movies, including:
--Title
+- Title
--Genre
+- Genre
--Director
+- Director
--Cast
+- Cast
--Rating
+- Rating
--Number of Reviews
+- Number of Reviews
--Release Year
+- Release Year

 Requirements:
 The following Python libraries are required to run the code: